 Things to think about for impact reports

-There are a few common themes from these reports (and others which I haven’t covered here) which are worth reinforcing:
+There are a few common themes from these reports which are worth reinforcing:

-- Talk about the impact that matters to beneficiaries – this is crucial.
-As much as research metrics (like numbers of papers published and grants awarded) are useful, what your audience wants to know is the difference you’ve made to people’s lives.
-New drugs, new tests, new medical devices, improving support, updates to clinical guidelines, and so on – all of these are evidence of ‘real’ impact.
+- Talk about the impact that matters to your audience – this is crucial.
+As much as research metrics (like numbers of papers published and grants awarded), what your audience wants to know is the difference you’ve made to people’s lives.
+New drugs, new tests, new medical devices, improving support, updates to clinical guidelines.
+All of these are evidence of ‘real’ impact.
 Focus on these first.

-- Don’t broadcast facts, tell stories – even though the idea of an impact report might be quite dry, that doesn’t mean that it should be the place where you reel off facts and figures and academic paper references.
-The best impact reports tell the stories of the people involved, and the people who have benefitted.
-Use their stories as examples of the wider theme.
-Use great imagery and powerful quotes – this is hard work but worth it (see Diabetes UK’s report for a great example).
+- Don’t broadcast facts, tell stories – the idea of an impact report might be quite dry.
+This doesn’t mean that it should be the place where you reel off facts and figures and academic paper references.
+The best impact reports tell the stories of the people involved.
+And the people who have benefitted using their stories as examples of the wider theme.
+Use great imagery and powerful quotes.
+While this is hard work it is worth it (see Diabetes UK’s report for a great example).

-- Highlight needs as well as celebrate successes – many of the reports highlight the need for further investment – they are not simply a list of achievements and success stories.
+- Highlight needs as well as celebrate successes – many of the reports highlight the need for further investment.
+They are not simply a list of achievements and success stories.
 The message sent is “we’ve come a long way, but we’ve still got work to do”.
-This naturally leads to inviting the audience to get involved (e.g. donating, campaigning, volunteering etc).
+So this naturally leads to inviting the audience to get involved (e.g. donating, campaigning, volunteering etc).

 - Consider formats beyond PDF booklet – Crohn’s & Colitis UK and Cancer Research UK use digital formats to report their impact in an engaging way.
 The CharityComms guide shares examples of how charities have taken a different approach to annual reporting.
 The PDF reports are nice to browse through resonate well with certain audiences, but they are a big investment in time and resource and aren’t to everyone’s tastes.
 Could you consider not doing a singular report, and instead relay impact throughout the year in different ways?